 Lecturer and Module leader of module "Innovation in the life sciences - from concept to market place" in the new Skin Science and Regenerative Medicine MSc starting September 2016.
 Details can be found here

 Occasional lecturer to MSc students internally and externally on hair biology and hair diseases.

 Gill has a PhD in hair biology with over 30 years’ experience in R&D in the personal care sector.
 Following a long career in Unilever and establishing her own consultancy, Gill joined the University of Bradford, Centre for Skin Sciences in 2009 and has since developed projects with numerous large and small companies in this sector.
-Gill is the Immediate Past President of the European Hair Research Society.
+Gill is Past President of the European Hair Research Society.

 - University of Edinburgh, BSc Hons Biochemistry, 1981

 - University of Utrecht, PhD.
 Regulation of Hair Growth and Cycling; 1997